Main themes in Judith's story

 Note: The Book of Judith was never intended as factual history - it is more like fiction with a theological message.
 Many of the historical details are incorrect - for example, Nebuchadnezzar was a Babylonian, but the story presents him as ruler of the Assyrians.

 Note: The Book of Judith is not included in the Protestant or Jewish Scriptures, perhaps because of its sexual content.
-Perhaps readers found its irony hard to swallow: Judith is a virtuous woman but also a murderess, and the basic message of her story is that the end justifies the means.
+Readers may have found its irony hard to swallow: Judith is a virtuous woman but also a murderess, and the basic message of her story is that the end justifies the means.

 The story of Judith

 3 Judith and Holofernes: Judith meets and bowls over the enemy general, Holofernes.
 He plans to seduce her, but she turns the tables on him.
 She waits until he is drunk and sleeping, then she kills him by hacking off his head as he lies in a drunken stupor.

 4 Aftermath, and the Song of Judith: She and her faithful maid take the head back to Bethulia, and hangs it on the outer walls of the town.
 When the enemy troops realize they have lost their leader they panic, and are easy prey for the Israelite troops.
 Judith has saved her people, and is hailed as a national heroine.

 For a short version of Judith's story, see Bible People: Judith